BitBalloon/homepage/README.md

 5. punch g

 To run a preview server, follow the same steps but run `punch p` instead of step 5.

+# Deploying to BitBalloon

+From the root of the repository

+1. gem install bitballoon
+2. bitballoon deploy output

+And *Boom* your very own BitBalloon site is live.

+Contact team@bitballoon.com if you're interested in running your own white-label BitBalloon based hosting service.